Valentine’s Day Treats Sends 28 Middle School Students To The Hospital

 The school immediately contacted parents and local law enforcement and the snacks were sent to a local lab for testing.

-Medical personnel hasn’t released any details about what made the children feel ill and the district’s police department has not made any determinations about the situation.
-Police haven’t said whether it seems the candy was tainted intentionally or if it was some sort of accidental contamination.
+Medical personnel haven’t released any details about what made the children feel ill, and the district’s police department has not made any determinations about the situation.
+Police haven’t said whether it seems the candy was tainted intentionally, or if it was some sort of accidental contamination.
 The children are currently under medical supervision and more information should be released tomorrow, according to Alicia Cardwell Alston, spokesperson for the Fulton County Board of Health.